Open your eyes to 9 ways to look more youthful

 Mascara is magic.
 It gives the illusion of big, wide, youthful eyes that are bright, open and awake.
 As we age, our eyes look smaller due to the puffy, dark circles that begin to form.
 By applying a single coat of mascara to your top and bottom lashes, you’ll be amazed at the eye-idyllic transformation!
 If you’re lacking in the long lashes department, try an eyelash curler to keep them uniform or even try your luck with some falsies for some added glamour.

 Because salt removes moisture, it can contribute to the formation of under-eye bags.
 These bags look purple, blue and sometimes even black due to severe dehydration in the eye area.
 Keep your sodium intake to a minimum and rather reach for the pink Himalayan salt with minerals like potassium and magnesium, if you need some flavour.

 Face wipes should be banished from your bathroom.
 Whenever we take a sweep with these towels across our gentle face, we damage the thinner area around our eyes.
 Instead, rather be kind to your peepers and use a cleanser or micellar water that’s sensitive to your skin’s needs and eye structure.

 Buy into blepharoplasty

-If you’re looking for a trusted cosmetic surgeon that can perform a blepharoplasty surgery and refresh your overall facial appearance, chat to the professionals at the ICCM in Sydney, today.
-ICCM is one of Sydney’s leading Cosmetic Surgery’s, located in Martin Place in the heart of Sydney’s CBD, with a sister practice in Campbelltown.
-ICCM offer a comprehensive range of surgical and non-surgical treatments and procedures to rejuvenate and restore your overall appearance.Don’t forget to share this via , , , , , , , , , , , and .
+If you’re looking for a trusted cosmetic doctor that can perform a blepharoplasty surgery and refresh your overall facial appearance, chat with the professionals at the ICCM in Sydney, today.
+ICCM is one of Sydney’s leading Cosmetic Surgery, located in Martin Place in the heart of Sydney’s CBD, with a sister practice in Campbelltown.
+ICCM offers a comprehensive range of surgical and non-surgical treatments and procedures to rejuvenate and restore your overall appearance.Don’t forget to share this via , , , , , , , , , , , and .